 There presents a vast set of opportunities for managed service providers with increasing application and infrastructure migration from on-premises to cloud.

 The cloud managed services market size is projected to grow from USD 27.15 Billion in 2017 to USD 53.78 Billion by 2022, at an expected CAGR of 14.6%. – marketsandmarkets.com.

 But, it’s important to know where and how opportunities are appearing and what will be the benefit to the early adopters.

-Following are the top 5 trends in the managed services and hosting industry that will provide a guide to market opportunities for providers of these services:
+Following are the top 5 trends in the managed services and hosting industry in 2018 that will provide a guide to market opportunities for providers of these services:

 The enterprises will continue their shift towards Hosting and Cloud Services.
 A report by 451 Research (451 Global Digital Infrastructure Alliance) found that 53% of the survey respondents expect to see high spending on hosting and cloud in the coming 90 days while, only 3% expected a decrease.

 Amongst this, SaaS and application hosting will incur major area of spending (51%), followed by infrastructure services (29%) and managed services (10%).

 It will be a golden opportunity for the managed service providers, as the report also stated that users of SaaS and application hosting services will spend 59% on managed services.

 Another study by Forrester, revealed that more than half of European enterprises use one or more public cloud platforms like Amazon Web Services (AWS) or Microsoft Azure.

 This shows that enterprise cloud spending is growing.